UPDATE: Oct. 16, 2022 9:00 a.m. EDT —

-The question pierced my thoughts as if lightening had struck a tree.
+The question pierced my thoughts as if lightning had struck a tree.
 Why am I going to another March?
 I’ve done this before.
-I did this when I was 11 and it obviously didn’t change much.
+I did this when I was 11, and it obviously didn’t change much.

-I needed to feel not only the pain of the ones who shared my plight, but also the pride of the people who saw my hope.
-We had a connection with everyone there and that’s what I needed in my soul.
+I needed to feel the pain of the people who shared my plight but also the pride of the people who saw my hope.
+We had a connection with everyone there, and that’s what I needed in my soul.

-A young black woman sat across from me one the train.
-She wore an African head dress and a shirt that was straight out of a Spike Lee movie.
-I followed the black crowd to the National Mall.
+A young Black woman sat across from me on the train.
+She wore an African headdress and a shirt that was straight out of a Spike Lee movie.
+I followed the Black crowd to the National Mall.
 There was no need for Google Maps, we all knew where we were going, but we didn’t all know why.
-So I decided to make it a mission of mine to find out why people came to the March.
+So I decided to make it a mission of mine to find out why people came to the Million Man March.

 After traveling through the crowd, taking pictures and talking to strangers, you couldn’t help but see the stories of injustice written on the brows of the people.
 They needed a place to express their pain, so they packed the National Mall, sharing stories of their injustices with people who could relate.

 All over the mall were people having conversations, sharing their opinions, and also sharing their solutions to the problems in their respective communities.
 People tell the stories, they just need a megaphone and my job was to be their loudspeaker.
 That was my mission for the day, giving a voice to the voiceless and a platform for the disenfranchised.